Average number of places available each year at Exeter College: 8.

 We have a lively programme of social events throughout the year, bringing together all the Historians in College.
 The highlight is the spring History Thesis Conference at which the Finalists present their thesis research, and advise the second year undergraduates on how to develop their own projects.
 The conference is followed by the annual dinner, organised by the second years at a local restaurant.
 Historians are also frequent attendees at the Rector’s seminars – given the Rector’s own background as a Historian, his guests are often of particular interest to us.
 We also build up particularly close relationships with the visiting students from Williams College in Massachusetts, USA, so that our community is often an international one.

 Exeter’s history-alumni community is strongly engaged with the College, and we are fortunate that many of our former students are happy to advise students on future careers in a wide-range of fields.

 Teaching and Research Staff

 - Professor Christina de Bellaigue is the Jackson Clarendon Fellow and Lecturer in History.
 She specialises in nineteenth-century British and European history.

-- Professor Giuseppe Marcocci is a Fellow and Lecturer in History and Associate Professor in Iberian History.
+- Professor Giuseppe Marcocci is a Fellow and Lecturer in History and Professor of Early Modern Global History.
 He is interested in the history of the early modern empires of Portugal and Spain.